eepgwde/pyeg0/gmus/README.md

 To run from the command-line under unittest.

- $ python -m unittest GMus0TestCase
+ $ python3 -m unittest GMus0TestCase

 ** Within Emacs